This is a 1961 Ad for the model 514 rifle used

 errors in overlapping the different layers, this does not.

-The small flashlight as you may have guessed illuminates the
+The small blacklight flashlight as you may have guessed illuminates the

 fluorescent paint which helps when trying to paint this.